 Make Hunger History Awards

 Did you know?
-Second Harvest Food Bank’s donors host over 1,600 Food and Fund Drives every year.
+Second Harvest’s donors host over 1,600 Food and Fund Drives every year.

 On Thursday, May 3, we hosted our 2018 Make Hunger History Awards event.
 The event’s goal was to celebrate and recognize the companies, community groups and individuals who organized Food and Fund Drives and supported our mission in 2017.
 Over 300 people from very diverse groups (neighborhood associations, corporations, schools, congregations) attended the celebration.

-“The Make Hunger History Awards is such a great event because it really is our chance to say ‘thank you’ to all the amazing groups that support Second Harvest Food Bank.
-Tackling hunger in Silicon Valley is a daunting task, but what we see with the awards ceremony is that everyone in our community, whether it is a school, congregation, or a corporation, plays a key role in ensuring our neighbors in need can get healthy, nutritious food,” said Bernadette White, Second Harvest Food Bank Community Relations Officer.
+“The Make Hunger History Awards is such a great event because it really is our chance to say ‘thank you’ to all the amazing groups that support Second Harvest.
+Tackling hunger in Silicon Valley is a daunting task, but what we see with the awards ceremony is that everyone in our community, whether it is a school, congregation, or a corporation, plays a key role in ensuring our neighbors in need can get healthy, nutritious food,” said Bernadette White, Second Harvest Community Relations Officer.